There are several policies and restrictions regarding the use of the Chapman University name, logos and building names.

 - The Chapman name and logo should never be copied or downloaded from the Internet for use on publicity.

-- Departments/offices and recognized student organizations should contact the Publications and Creative Services office to get an authorized copy of the logo – Publications will verify that it is being used appropriately prior to providing a copy of the name and logo, so this should be done well in advance of any printing deadlines.
+- Departments/offices and recognized student organizations should contact the Creative Services office to get an authorized copy of the logo – Publications will verify that it is being used appropriately prior to providing a copy of the name and logo, so this should be done well in advance of any printing deadlines.

 RESTRICTED USE OF LOGOS